TerryZ/bTabs/README.md

 # bTabs

-a multiple open page in tab plugin,base on jQuery,Bootstrap2,3
+a plugin open pages in tab, based on jQuery, Bootstrap2,3

 <br><br>